 Canal Boat Tour of Copenhagen

 We drifted around the waterways, catching glimpses of the city from all angles.
-It reminded me a lot of the canal tour in Amsterdam that Justin and I took last summer.
+It reminded me a lot of the canal tour in Amsterdam that Justin and I enjoyed together.

 I learned quite a few interesting details about Copenhagen that I wouldn’t have learned elsewhere during my stay.
 Did you know that Copenhagen burns their garbage for power?
 And the city doesn’t have enough garbage to burn, so it imports garbage from other countries?
 We could learn a thing or two from Denmark.